Build a pro-code agent in Foundry

 • Git tag: Create and push a git tag from your local clone, for example git tag 1.0.0 followed by git push --tags.

-Because an agent function returns no value, have your agent write its results to Ontology objects to consume its output.
-For details and caveats, review Publish and call an agent.
+Because an agent function returns no value, have your pro-code agent write its results to Ontology objects to consume its output.
+For details and caveats, review Trigger a pro-code agent.

 Next steps